From pretty pickets to stylish slats, here's 15 driveway fencing ideas to elevate your entrance

 Most people need to park their cars somewhere within their front garden but this is not always great news for kerb appeal.

-When it comes to front garden ideas where possible keep car parking away from front windows so that you don't find yourself looking out at vehicles rather than a view.
-The right fences can be used to create a designated parking area away from the front of the house.
+When it comes to front garden ideas, where possible keep car parking away from front windows so that you don't find yourself looking out at vehicles rather than a view.
+The right fences can be used to visually zone the space, without being overpowering.

 Here, pretty white metal fences keep the garages away from the front garden and pair beautifully with the stone walling elsewhere.